WVURAIL/dspira/labs/04/README.md

 ## 4.2.
 Moving Average Filter

 A moving average filter does exactly what its name suggests.
-It is very commonly used filter and it's very simple in its implementation.
+It is a very commonly used filter and very simple in its implementation.
 It performs optimally in the time domain particularly functioning to reduce random noise.
 It is mathematically represented as:

 $$
 x_{n-point-average} = \frac{x[M]+x[M-1]+ . . . + x[M-(n-1)]}{n} \\